Future Mobility is powered by Sustainable Raw Materials

 Other key trends include the reduction of production cost, ensuring the recyclability of materials, and increasing the safety of cars “Vision Zero”.
 These trends reoccur (partially) in other mobility-related industrial sectors, such as aviation, shipbuilding, and machinery.
 In addition, completely new kinds of mobility devices are introduced on to the market, like e-bikes and e-boards.

-The Sustainable Materials for Future Mobility Lighthouse vision is to drive innovation in the making, use, and recycling of Sustainable and Cost-Efficient Materials and Technologies for Future Mobility.
+The Sustainable Materials Lighthouse vision is to drive innovation in the making, use, and recycling of Sustainable and Cost-Efficient Materials and Technologies for Future Mobility.

-The need and importance for a Lighthouse on Sustainable Materials for Future EU Mobility:
+The need and importance for the Sustainable Materials Lighthouse:

 - The mobility sector is a strong industry with many jobs in Europe.